 - When the community of Reunion was created, some residents lobbied for the development to get its own postmark.
 Why?
 Because otherwise their letters would be stamped "Commerce City," a Denver suburb notorious for crime, industrial decay, and general urban misery.

 - In Greater Vancouver, Surrey has this reputation; when people get more specific they usually paint it as being populated by hicks and/or trailer trash and petty criminals.
-(It is the car-theft capital of British Columbia, according to some fuzzy half-remembered statistics I can't recall the source of.)
+(It is the car-theft capital of British Columbia.)
 Being the largest suburb by a good margin, it's sort of like the local equivalent of New Jersey.
 There's also the Downtown Eastside, which has a reputation more along the lines of "if you go here you will die (or at least get mugged)" than mere lack of class.

 - Marylanders are weird about this in regards to Baltimore.
-It is, after all, a city that is nearly as corrupt as Gotham but with no Rich Idiot with No Day Job to help against that.
-There are only a few "safe" parts of town and even then gang violence is a regular occurrence.
+It is, after all, a city that is nearly as corrupt as Gotham but with no Rich Idiot With No Day Job to help against that.
+There are only a few "safe" parts of town and gang violence is a regular occurrence.
 But Marylanders do generally love their city and its charm (it's even nicknamed Charm City).
 Yes, Baltimore is a horrible city, but it's our horrible city!
 That said, it has improved - somewhat - from the days when it was both the murder and STD capital of the United States.
 Now they have a football team.
 A winning football team.

 - Among Wisconsinites, Waukesha, if not the entirety of Waukesha County, is quickly gaining a reputation as 'Wisconsin's Alabama', which manages to actually slam two places at once.

 - Pennsylvania is sometimes described as being "Philadelphia at one end, Pittsburgh at the other, and Alabama in the middle."
 (Or Mississippi, or Kentucky, or whichever state is your Acceptable Target.)